 Having a Shih Tzu as part of your family can require a lot of maintenance.
 The breed is susceptible to eye problems including cataracts, eye infections, and ulcers, so it is very important to keep their eyes clean and trim the fur around the eyes to avoid irritation.
 Because of their large sensitive eyes, there are several common Shih Tzu eye problems — watch for swelling, redness, excessive blinking, and watery or thick discharge.
 Any of these conditions could be a sign of the following problems.

 A corneal ulcer can result from a Shih Tzu scratching his or her eye.
-A tear on the eye is usually not visible, but signs of an ulcer include your dog keeping his eye only half open, the dog closing his eye more often than usual, or the Shih Tzu having more tears than usual.
-The veterinarian will be able to diagnose the corneal ulcer and the treatment will likely consist of daily eye drops that will reduce the swelling and pain.
+A tear on the eye is usually not visible, but signs of an ulcer include your dog keeping his eye only half open, the dog closing his eye more often than usual, or the Shih Tzu producing more tears than usual.
+A veterinarian will be able to diagnose the corneal ulcer, and the treatment will likely consist of daily eye drops that will reduce the swelling and pain.

-The symptoms of an eye infection include swelling, more discharge than usual, redness and sensitivity to light.
-If the eye infection in your Shih Tzu's eye(s) is not treated, the condition could cause sight problems.
-A veterinarian will distinguish if your pet has an bacterial/viral eye infection or if the redness is caused by allergies.
-If the condition is an eye infection, it is treated with an antibacterial eye drop.
+The symptoms of a Shih Tzu eye infection include swelling, more discharge than usual, redness, and sensitivity to light.
+If the eye infection in your Shih Tzu's eye(s) is not treated, the condition can cause sight problems.
+A veterinarian will distinguish whether your pet has a bacterial or viral eye infection or if the redness is caused by allergies.
+If the condition is a bacterial eye infection, it can be treated with an antibacterial eye drop.

 Distichiasis is a condition where an eyelash grows on the inner surface or the edge of the Shih Tzu's eyelid, curving inward and causing discomfort.
-If the eye lash is not noticeable, signs that there is a problem include your Shih Tzu rubbing her face on pillows, carpet or anything she can to relieve the discomfort.
+If the eye lash is not noticeable, signs that there is a problem include your Shih Tzu rubbing her face on pillows, carpet, or anything she can to relieve the discomfort.
 The most common treatment is for a veterinarian to permanently remove the eyelash by electrolysis.

-Symptoms for conjunctivitis, or pink eye, include discharge from the eye(s), swelling, noticeable discomfort and a red or pink appearance of the eye.
+Symptoms for conjunctivitis, or pink eye, include discharge from the eye(s), swelling, noticeable discomfort, and a red or pink appearance of the eye.
 This common eye problem in your Shih Tzu can be caused by several factors, including allergies or objects in the eye.
-Pink eye can be spread by contact—which is the bacterial form—dog to dog.
-It can also be airborne—the viral form—which usually occurs in the colder months with humidity.
-Treatment for this eye infection usually includes a medication to reduce the swelling and fight off the bacteria.